 Meet Gary, a fantastic boy with an irresistible grin and a “magnetic personality!”
 People are drawn to this handsome boy.
 He is very outgoing, active, and loves attention.
 Gary is caring, and has a great sense of humor.
 He loves root beer and pizza.
 His favorite animal is a lion!

-Gary’s favorite things to do right now are riding bikes and playing at the park.
+Gary’s favorite things to do right now are riding bikes, playing at the park, and swinging.
 He loves being outside and active!
 With his athletic build, Gary is strong and fairly coordinated.
-Gary enjoys playing board games, watching movies, or building Lego’s.
-Gary also enjoys playing computer games on the laptop with his foster brother.
+Gary enjoys playing board games like Uno or Go Fish, watching movies or shows like Power Rangers, or building Lego’s.
+He is also a fan of Spiderman!
+For down time, Gary enjoys playing computer games like Minecraft or Roblox on the laptop with his foster brother.